As We May Think

 "As We May Think" is a 1945 essay by Vannevar Bush which has been described as visionary and influential, anticipating many aspects of information society.
-It was first published in The Atlantic in July 1945 and republished in an abridged version in September 1945—before and after the atomic bombings of Hiroshima and Nagasaki.
+It was first published in The Atlantic Monthly in July 1945 and republished in an abridged version in September 1945—before and after the atomic bombings of Hiroshima and Nagasaki.
 Bush expresses his concern for the direction of scientific efforts toward destruction, rather than understanding, and explicates a desire for a sort of collective memory machine with his concept of the memex that would make knowledge more accessible, believing that it would help fix these problems.
 Through this machine, Bush hoped to transform an information explosion into a knowledge explosion.

 Concept creation

 The article was a reworked and expanded version of Bush's essay "Mechanization and the Record" (1939).
 Here, he described a machine that would combine lower level technologies to achieve a higher level of organized knowledge (like human memory processes).
 Shortly after the publication of this essay, Bush coined the term "memex" in a letter written to the editor of Fortune magazine.
 That letter became the body of "As We May Think", which added only an introduction and conclusion.
 As described, Bush's memex was based on what was thought, at the time, to be advanced technology of the future: ultra high resolution microfilm reels, coupled to multiple screen viewers and cameras, by electromechanical controls.
 The memex, in essence, reflects a library of collective knowledge stored in a piece of machinery described in his essay as "a piece of furniture".
 The Atlantic publication of Bush's article was followed by an abridged version in the September 10, 1945, issue of Life magazine, accompanied by fanciful illustrations of the proposed memex desk and other devices Bush projected.
 Bush also discussed other technologies such as dry photography and microphotography where he elaborates on the potentialities of their future use.
 For example, Bush states in his essay that:

 The combination of optical projection and photographic reduction is already producing some results in microfilm for scholarly purposes, and the potentialities are highly suggestive.